CSCI-4611-Spring-2022/Lecture-21/README.md

-# Lecture 21: Shading with Textures
+# Lecture 21: Advanced Shading

 Detailed explanation of this code can be found in the lecture video.